demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_execute_commands_README.md

-Use to Initiate a new script execution of shell commands.
+Initiates a new script execution of shell commands.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* Cortex XDR - Check Action Status
+Cortex XDR - Check Action Status

 ### Integrations
-* CortexXDRIR
+CortexXDRIR

 ### Scripts
 This playbook does not use any scripts.